Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Related Works

 \subsection{Masked Prediction Self-Supervised Learning}

-Devlin et al. \cite{devlin2019bert} introduced BERT, one of the most prominent works in masked prediction SSL that led to the current era of generative AI.
-Despite the success of masked language modeling in representation learning, other fields, such as vision and audio, have not achieved similar success with masked prediction.
-It is understandable because language is designed to encode knowledge in an extremely compressed form, already tokenized into discrete semantic pieces that each carry significant information.
-Remarkably, while the tokens have sophisticated associations and joint distributions, it is grammatically structured and easy to learn.
-Finally, the Transformer architecture \cite{vaswani2017attention} is built upon these text-specific properties, which contributed significantly to the success of modern SSL.
+Devlin~et~al.~\cite{devlin2019bert} introduced BERT, a seminal work in masked prediction SSL that catalyzed the current era of generative AI.
+Masked language modeling owes its success to at least two major factors.
+First, language encodes knowledge in an extremely compressed form, already tokenized into discrete semantic pieces that each carry significant information.
+Although the tokens have sophisticated associations and joint distributions, they are grammatically structured and easy to learn.
+Second, the Transformer architecture~\cite{vaswani2017attention} is built upon these text-specific properties, which contributed significantly to the success of modern SSL.

-These crisp properties are absent in continuous information media, such as image and audio, where neighboring regions are highly correlated.
-He et al. \cite{he2022masked} recognized the bottleneck as the interplay of the neural network architecture and the continuous nature of images.
-They leveraged the ViT \cite{dosovitskiy2021an} to align the architecture with the language domain and proposed masking 75\% of tokens randomly.
-Their MAE model proved that using ViT with extreme masking can achieve top performance on the benchmarks.
-However, unlike NLP, a continuous data modality requires a more sophisticated decoder, for which they used a lighter ViT.
-They noted that a deep decoder decreases the encoder’s role in the SSL reconstruction task, leading to high-level features that perform better for linear probing in downstream classification.
-Additionally, they found that data augmentation is detrimental for MAE.
-Random cropping and flipping were sufficient, while adding color jittering degraded the results; unlike contrastive methods, which heavily rely on the augmentation \cite{grill2020bootstrap,chen2020simple}.
-It seemed that nullifying the augmentation and masked image modeling were not cooperative tasks.
+These crisp properties are absent in continuous information media because neighboring regions are highly correlated, as in image and audio.
+He~et~al.~\cite{he2022masked} recognized this bottleneck and leveraged the Vision Transformer (ViT)~\cite{dosovitskiy2021an} to align the architecture with the language domain.
+Then, they proposed randomly masking 75\% of tokens.
+This Masked Auro-Encoder (MAE) model demonstrated that using ViT with extreme masking achieves top performance on image benchmarks.
+Unlike language, a continuous data modality requires a more sophisticated decoder, which they used a lighter ViT for.
+They showed that a deep decoder reduces the encoder’s role in reconstruction, which allows it to learn high-level features that perform better in downstream classification.
+They also found that data augmentation is detrimental for MAE.
+Random cropping and flipping were sufficient, whereas adding color jittering degraded the results, unlike contrastive methods, which rely heavily on augmentation~\cite{grill2020bootstrap,chen2020simple}.
+It seemed that nullifying the augmentation and masked image modeling were incompatible tasks for a ViT.